 For most people who sew, irons are the second big expense after a sewing machine.
 I have put together this iron buying guide to help you navigate the process of choosing (and buying) your next iron.
 Getting an iron can be as complicated as figuring out which sewing machine would suit you best.
 So I compiled some information and advice, backed by my sewing experience.

 If you are only interested in a buying guide, please jump to this link where I summarize my recommendations.

 There is no sewing without pressing (ironing).
 Every seam you made by hand or by a sewing machine must be pressed.
-In this article I will use these words “ironing” and “pressing” interchangeably, even if there is a slight difference in their meaning.
+In this article, I will use the words “ironing” and “pressing” interchangeably, even if there is a slight difference in their meaning.

 Ironing is a part of every step in sewing: from preparing fabric for cutting and applying fusible interfacing to finishing a sewing project.
 While sewing, I find myself reaching for my iron every couple of minutes.
 If you do that often enough you will realize that yes, there IS a difference between a good iron and a mediocre one.
 The iron is really an essential tool for a successful sewing project.
 I think it’s not less important than a sewing machine.

 So, how to choose an iron, and what to look for in an iron?

 I heard a joke that seems to apply here: choosing an iron is pretty much like choosing a husband since the selection follows the same criteria: it should be hot, always ready, easy to handle, adjust to the woman’s preferences, and use only water!